xobby/xobby/README.md

-# 👋 Welcome to Xobby's GitHub Profile!
+# 👋 Welcome to xobby's GitHub Profile!

 Hi there!
-I'm **Xobby**, a passionate developer with a knack for coding and creativity.
+I'm **xobby**, a passionate developer with a knack for coding and creativity.
 Here's a little more about me:

 ## 💻 Tech Stack